Summary

 In both men and women:

-- Gonorrhoea in the throat may cause a sore throat – however, it usually occurs without symptoms.
+- gonorrhoea in the throat may cause a sore throat – however, it usually occurs without symptoms.

 Gonorrhoea can cause infertility in women